CumulusNetworks/docs/content/cumulus-netq-42/Manage-Configuration/Manage-Events-and-Notifications/Monitor-System-Events.md

 You can view system and TCA events by their severity on a given device with the NetQ UI and the NetQ CLI using the:

 - Events list
-- Switch card: view all events with critical severity on the given device
 - `netq <hostname> show events level` command

 {{<notice tip>}}